oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 ### Optimisation

 Office 365 is a globally distributed service.
 The user experience with Office 365 involves connectivity through highly distributed service connection points that are scaled over many Microsoft locations worldwide.
 This section outlines two sets of design decisions, representing advice to achieve the highest level of maturity and adherence to existing Whole of Government policies and advice to maximise optimisation outside and user experience.
-The below information is to inform agencies, including on how best to maximise optimisation and user experience, however consideration should be given for the risk implications of implementing in such a way.
+The below information is to inform organisations, including on how best to maximise optimisation and user experience, however consideration should be given for the risk implications of implementing in such a way.
 While this approach of optimisation represents the current [best practice published by Microsoft](https://learn.microsoft.com/en-au/microsoft-365/enterprise/network-planning-and-performance?view=o365-worldwide) it is inconsistent with the previously referenced guidance of the ISM and PSPF relating to Secure Internet Gateways.
 We have provided configuration controls for both scenarios below.

 To minimise latency, a customer network can route user requests to the closest Office 365 service entry point, rather than connecting to Office 365 through an egress point in a central location or region.